Who is the Environmental Justice Community Connector Initiative

-Danielle is a PhD candidate at the University of Maryland, College Park where she is studying Race, the Rural South and Social Movements.
-Danielle is currently working on her dissertation which covers environmental justice and rural networks in Black, rural communities.
+Danielle is a PhD candidate at the University of Maryland, College Park where she studies Race, the Rural South and Social Movements.
+Danielle is working on her dissertation which covers environmental justice and rural networks in Black, rural communities.
 Danielle and her family live in Sampson County which is also where she was born and raised.
-Danielle is very passionate about serving her community.

 Nakisa Glover (Charlotte, NC)